Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.9"}}

 In Angular 2, events are indicated by the round bracket () syntax.
-Here we are telling Angular to call a method `add` on submit and pass in the value of the form, `f`.
-Let's add the add method to our PartiesForm class.
+Here we are telling Angular to call a method `addParty` on submit and pass in the value of the form, `f`.
+Let's add the addParty method to our PartiesForm class.

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.10"}}